 Psychology is one of the broadest and most widely applicable fields of study.
 Whether your career leads you to probe the relationship between the brain and behavior, determine how police line-ups can be improved, study how salary incentives improve worker productivity, or help those with various challenges or disabilities — it’s all psychology.

-Through our program, many of our students work closely with faculty to conduct research and present findings at regional and nationwide conferences.
+Our students work closely with faculty to conduct research and present findings at regional and national conferences.
 They also have opportunities to apply their developing knowledge and skills in a professional setting through unparalleled internships.
 Students are invited to join active student organizations, such as the Psychology Club and the international psychology honor society, Psi Chi.
-Additionally, every senior psych major completes an original research project that demonstrates his/her newfound expertise in psychology to potential employers and graduate school admissions committees alike.

-And, with a 14-1 student-to-faculty ratio and an average class size of 20 students, you’re never just a number at Mercyhurst.
+And, with a 14-1 student-to-faculty ratio and an average class size of 20 students, you’re never just a number in the Mercyhurst Psychology Department.
 In fact, many upper level courses average 10 or fewer students.
 We keep our classes small so you can get individualized attention from professors to ensure your success in class and beyond.

 The professional and educational opportunities in the field of psychology are virtually endless, and Mercyhurst offers plenty of options for you to enter this fascinating field.
-The psychology bachelor's degree has an optional concentration in neuroscience, and interdisciplinary minors in psychology of crime and justice and gender studies are offered to enhance the degree program.
+The psychology bachelor's degree features a core number of classes to ensure that all of our students are comfortable working with all the major areas of psychology and that they understand psychologists’ code of ethics, communication practices, and professional culture.
+In addition, our program offers 3 specialized tracks so that students can personalize their education to fit their goals and interests: an applied track, a research track, and a general track.
+Finally, our program offers optional concentrations in neuroscience, and interdisciplinary minors in psychology of crime and justice and gender studies are offered to enhance the degree program.
 A psychology minor is offered for students in other major areas of study.